 One of the stages that people go through is denial, which is when you try to convince yourself that the relationship is still good.
 You might focus on the positive aspects of the relationship and minimize or ignore the negative.

 Talking about your feelings with a trusted friend or family member can also be helpful.
-Don’t be afraid to seek help in times of need – it’s the best way to ensure that you’re taking care of yourself.
+Don’t be afraid to seek help in times of need – it’s the best way to ensure you care for yourself.

 Bargaining is when you start to make offers to your friend or partner about how things could be different if they reconsider their decision.
-Sometimes this involves trying to get them back romantically; other times, it involves trying to get them to change their mind about the breakup entirely.
+Sometimes, this involves trying to get them back romantically; other times, it involves changing their mind about the breakup entirely.

-If you’re able, to be honest with the other person and let them know what you’re willing to do to save the relationship, you’re more likely to get what you want.
+If you can be honest with the other person and tell them what you want to do to save the relationship, you’re more likely to get what you want.
 Remember, you’re both trying to save the relationship, so let go of the hurt and resentment, be willing to forgive, and move on.

 Depression is a complicated stage in which you may feel hopeless and alone.
 You may withdraw from life altogether and find it hard to concentrate on anything else.
 After a breakup, most people experience depression.

-It’s a challenging time that can be incredibly tough to deal with on your own.
-If you’re feeling down and hopeless, don’t hesitate to reach out for help.
+It’s a challenging time that can be incredibly tough to deal with alone.
+If you’re feeling down and hopeless, don’t hesitate to ask for help.
 Friends and family are the best resources for coping with depression.

 Talk to them about your feelings and how the breakup is affecting you.
 Getting involved in activities that make you happy or relieve stress can be helpful.
 If things aren’t improving on their own, consider seeking professional treatment.
-Support is available, so don’t hesitate to seek help when you need it.
+Support is available, so don’t hesitate to seek help when needed.

 Acceptance is the final stage in which you come to terms with the fact that your friendship or relationship has ended and start moving on.
 This usually involves learning to deal with the emotions that came before it.
 When accepting the situation as it is.

-You may feel sadness and loss, but you are also ready to move on and start new relationships.
+You may feel sadness and loss but are also ready to move on and start new relationships.
 Acceptance is a process that takes time and effort, so don’t expect it to happen overnight.
-However, once you reach this stage of acceptance, your life will be much easier.
+However, your life will be much easier once you reach this acceptance stage.

 That’s why it’s important to keep moving forward.
 You might find comfort in talking to your friends, who can offer support and understanding during this difficult time.
 Remember: It will get better.

-What Do You Do When Your Friend Breakup Up?
+What Do You Do When Your Friends Break Up?

 When your friends break up, it can feel like the world has ended.
 However, there are stages you’ll likely go through.
 In the denial stage, you may not believe it’s happening.
 You might be trying to convince yourself that everything will work out.

-In the anger stage, you might feel angry and bitter towards the person who broke up with your friend or life.
-In the bargaining stage, you might be bargaining for your friend’s return or trying to figure out how the breakup could have been avoided.
+In the anger stage, you might feel angry and bitter towards someone who broke up with your friend or life.
+In the bargaining stage, you might be bargaining for your friend’s return or figuring out how the breakup could have been avoided.

 The depression/grieving stage includes feelings of sadness, emptiness, and loneliness dominate.
 However, it’s important to remember that these stages pass, and eventually, you’ll move on.
-Hang in there, and be there for your friend when they go through these stages.
+Hang in there, and be there for your friends during these stages.
 It’ll help them through the tough times.

 Why Do Friendships Suddenly End?